Rare Objects

 Rare Objects is a 2016 historical fiction novel by American author Kathleen Tessaro.
 The book was released on April 12, 2016 through Harper and is Tessaro's sixth published novel.
-Katie Holmes is adapting the book into a screenplay and will direct the film.
+Katie Holmes adapted the book into a screenplay and went on to produce, direct, and act in the film, which opened in theaters and online streaming on April 14, 2023.

 Synopsis

 The book follows Maeve, who wants to be more than just the child of Irish immigrants – something made more difficult by the Great Depression.
 However, despite her attempts Maeve cannot keep herself away from the fast men and easy alcohol that ends up landing her in a mental asylum.
 It's there that she meets Diana, a young woman with an equally large hunger for freedoms not usually allowed women of the era.
 After she leaves Maeve manages to pick up the pieces of her life and begins working at an antiques shop, where she runs into Diana, who Maeve discovers is a socialite.
 Still eager to improve herself, Maeve lets Diana and her brother James draw her into their world, something that might end up proving to be disastrous for the young woman.